fedeholc/foldersync/README.md

-# FolderSync
+# foldersync

-FolderSync is a Visual Studio Code extension that synchronizes files between folders.
-It's designed to help you keep the content of two folders in sync, which is useful when you need to share files between two repos, but don't want to use submodules or symlinks or publish a package.
+foldersync is a Visual Studio Code extension that synchronizes files between pairs of folders.
+It helps you mirror shared code across repositories without submodules, symlinks, or publishing a package.

 ## Features

-- **Folder Synchronization**: Synchronize the content of two folders.
-The first synchronization is unidirectional, from source to destination, then it is bidirectional based on the last modification time of the files.
-- **Automatic Synchronization**: Automatically synchronizes files when you save them or when you create new files.
+- **Recursive Bidirectional Sync on Save**: All files (recursively) inside each configured folder pair are tracked.
+Saving a file copies it to its counterpart folder if contents differ.
+- **On-Create Mapping Refresh**: Creating a file under a tracked folder updates the mapping; first save triggers the actual copy.
+- **Delete Propagation**: Deleting a tracked file deletes its counterpart.
+- **Rename Propagation**: Renaming a tracked file renames its counterpart to the same basename (overwriting if necessary).
-- **Flexible Configuration**: Configure the folders to sync through the VS Code workspace settings or using a `foldersync.config.json` configuration file.
+- **Flexible Configuration**: Configure folder pairs in workspace settings or one/many `foldersync.config.json` files; paths can be relative or absolute.
-- **Tree View**: A dedicated view in the activity bar to visualize the synchronized folders and files.
+- **Tree View**: Activity Bar view groups pairs from workspace settings and each config file; shows relative paths of paired files.
 - **Commands**:
-  - `foldersync.refreshView`: Manually refresh the synchronized folders view.
+  - `foldersync.refreshView` – Rebuild mappings and refresh the tree.
-  - `foldersync.openView`: Open the FolderSync view.
+  - `foldersync.openView` – Focus the foldersync view.

-## Warnings
+## Warnings & Safety

-The first time you synchronize two folders, all files from the source folder will be copied to the destination folder without any confirmation.
-If there are files in the destination folder with the same name, they will be overwritten.
-If there are files in the destination folder that do not exist in the source folder, they will be copied to the source folder.

-Please ensure that you have backups of any important data before using this extension.
-Use git so you can revert any unwanted changes.
+- Overwrites are silent: the last saved (or renamed) file wins.
+- Delete and rename propagation is immediate; there is no undo within the extension.
+Use version control for safety.
+- If you rename a file and a counterpart file with the target name already exists, it will be overwritten.
+- Directory-level renames in VS Code are treated as multiple file rename events; each file rename is propagated individually.
+- No conflict resolution strategy beyond “who saved/renamed last”.

+Always keep important content under version control before enabling aggressive sync operations.

 ## Extension Settings